 How The KobyGard System Provides A Surgical Solution

+Chronic plantar fasciitis and Morton’s neuroma are two persistent conditions that podiatrists frequently see among their patients.
+However, practitioners are seeing results with a surgical system that succeeds when conservative treatments fail to alleviate these conditions.
 The KobyGard™ System (OsteoMed) enables surgeons to isolate and cut both the transverse metatarsal ligament and plantar fascia through a small incision.
 The system is comprised of a variety of instruments including a tissue locator, a ligament separator, a fascia separator, the KobyGard flex tip instrument in addition to a single-use blade.
 The instrumentation allows for a precise, predetermined cut of the ligament or fascia without damaging surrounding tissues, according to the company.

 Tackling Morton’s Neuroma